graphicsdesk/ivy-coronavirus-response/README.md

 # Ivy Coronavirus Response

 This story was created with [Spectate](https://github.com/spec-journalism/spectate).
 For setup and usage instructions, see the [Spectate documentation](https://github.com/spec-journalism/spectate/#cloning-a-spectate-project).

+**Things to do before publishing**

+- [ ] Somehow write a callback for after unmounting `section#main` and mounting `article`, because Scrollama shouldn't be instantiated until after `article` is remounted.

 ## Data Diary